EmmaRocheteau/TPC-LoS-prediction/eICU_preprocessing/README.md

 eICU Preprocessing
 ==================================

 1) To run the sql files you must have the eICU database set up: https://physionet.org/content/eicu-crd/2.0/.

 2) Follow the instructions: https://eicu-crd.mit.edu/tutorials/install_eicu_locally/ to ensure the correct connection configuration.

-3) Replace the eICU_paths in `create_all_tables.sql` and `run_all_preprocessing.py` using find and replace for
+3) Replace the eICU_path in `paths.json` to a convenient location in your computer, and do the same for `eICU_preprocessing/create_all_tables.sql` using find and replace for
-`'/Users/emmarocheteau/PycharmProjects/eICU-LoS-prediction/eICU_data/'` so that they run on your local computer.
+`'/Users/emmarocheteau/PycharmProjects/eICU-LoS-prediction/eICU_data/'`.
+Leave the extra '/' at the end.

 4) In your terminal, navigate to the project directory, then type the following commands: